Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-The Centralized Training with Decentralized Execution (CTDE) paradigm is widely used in cooperative multi-agent reinforcement learning.
-However, due to the representational limitations of traditional monotonic value decomposition methods, algorithms can underestimate optimal actions, leading policies to suboptimal solutions.
-To address this challenge, we propose Optimistic $\epsilon$-Greedy Exploration, focusing on enhancing exploration to correct value estimations.
-The underestimation arises from insufficient sampling of optimal actions during exploration, as our analysis indicated.
-We introduce an optimistic updating network to identify optimal actions and sample actions from its distribution with a probability of $\epsilon$ during exploration, increasing the selection frequency of optimal actions.
-Experimental results in various environments reveal that the Optimistic $\epsilon$-Greedy Exploration effectively prevents the algorithm from suboptimal solutions and significantly improves its performance compared to other algorithms.
+{The Centralized Training with Decentralized Execution (CTDE) paradigm is widely used in cooperative multi-agent reinforcement learning.
+However, conventional methods based on CTDE can suffer from value underestimation and converge to suboptimal solutions.
+While such underestimation is typically attributed to the representational limitations of monotonic structures, we provide a novel perspective by demonstrating that the insufficient sampling of optimal joint actions during exploration is also a critical factor.
+To address this problem, we propose Optimistic $\epsilon$-Greedy Exploration.
+Our method introduces optimistic action-value networks that serve as decoupled exploration indicators, which we theoretically prove to converge in probability to the maximum achievable returns.
+By sampling actions from these distributions with a probability of $\epsilon$, we effectively increase the selection frequency of high-return joint actions.
+Experimental results in various environments reveal that our strategy effectively prevents the algorithm from falling into suboptimal solutions and significantly improves final returns, win rates, and convergence speeds compared to other enhanced algorithms.
+Our code has been open-sourced at \href{https://github.com/qxqxtxdy/OptimisticExploration}{OptimisticExploration}.}